Braeden6/Maze-Game/README.md

 ## **Phase 1 User Stories**
-- As a user, I want a map that generates a list of items a random locations
+- As a user, I want a map that generates a  random list of keys that I can add to
 - As a user, I want to be able to move my character around with *wasd* keys
 - As a user, I want to be able to pick these items up if I get close enough to them
 - As a user, I want some sort of inventory in which I can view my items